 Thanks to its physical and digital connectedness, Amsterdam Airport City ranks as one of the most dynamic business environments in Europe.
 The area’s cutting-edge data infrastructure combined with its strategic location within the Amsterdam Metropolitan Area with the international hub of Schiphol Airport at its core, ensure that all global destinations are within reach – physically and digitally.

-Located within easy reach of Europe’s main consumer markets (the UK, Germany and France), Amsterdam Airport City provides access to 170 million consumers within a 500-kilometer radius.
+Located within easy reach of Europe’s main consumer markets (the UK, Germany and France), Amsterdam Airport City provides access to 170 million consumers within a 500-kilometer radius, and to 244 million consumers within a 1000-kilometer radius.
 Situated in the center of the Amsterdam Metropolitan Region, it is part of the economic motor of the Netherlands (the Randstad).
 This area is one of the most attractive metropolitan areas for Foreign Direct Investment.

 Location and accessibility are key factors for most businesses, and Amsterdam Airport City offers you both.
 Centrally located within the European market and just a short distance from international commercial and cargo hub Schiphol Airport, the area is a gateway to the world.
 Schiphol is one of best-connected airports worldwide and provides direct access to more than 300 destinations (pre-Covid Schiphol 2020), with regular one-hour flights to Frankfurt, London, and Paris.

 Amsterdam Airport City provides excellent transport links with high-frequency domestic rail networks as well as one of the most extensive high-quality road networks in the world.
 Hoofddorp is only 4 minutes from Schiphol Airport by train, while the city of Amsterdam is only 14 minutes away.
 Major Dutch cities such as The Hague (29 minutes), Utrecht (30 minutes) and Rotterdam (20 minutes) are also within easy reach.